xpring-eng/Xpring-SDK/README.md

 ### Libraries

-Xpring SDK provides commonly used functionality for the XRP Ledger, InterLedger Protocol (ILP) and PayID.
+Xpring SDK provides commonly used functionality for the XRP Ledger and InterLedger Protocol (ILP).
 Functionality and programming paradigms are common across all libraries in Xpring SDK.

 Xpring SDK provides the following features when used with the XRPL Ledger protocol:
 - Wallet generation and derivation (Seed-based or HD Wallet-based)